cburgmer/json-path-comparison/COMPARISON.md

 - ✗, a result is different to multiple others
 - ?, the results disagree, but there are not enough samples to be conclusive on which one is probably correct
 - (✓), there are not enough candidates available to check for correctness
-- `e`, the tool failed executing the query and probably does not support this type of query
+- e, the tool failed executing the query and probably does not support this type of query

 ## Results